tmtsoftware/tcs-vslice-0.4/README.md

 Example:

-    ./target/universal/stage/bin/tcs-client -c SlewToTarget --ra 2:11:12 --dec 78:21:22
+    ./target/universal/stage/bin/tcs-client -c SlewToTarget --ra 05:11:12 --dec 30:21:22

-To see the events being fired from the C/C++ code, you can run the tcs-client with the `--subscribe true` option, which causes it to subscribes to events and displays them on stdout:
+To see the events being fired from the C/C++ code, you can run the tcs-client with the `--subscribe true` option, which causes it to subscribes to events and displays them on stdout.

-    ./target/universal/stage/bin/pk-event-client

 Or, for a more user-friendly view, you can run the [CSW Event Monitor](https://github.com/tmtsoftware/csw-event-monitor) and display the event values in tables or charts.